 It’s hard enough getting time zones aligned with your friends and family back home without having to worry about who has the international minutes to talk.
 Even though it’s not 1998, international calling can somehow still mean a seriously nasty phone bill surprise to people who don’t usually use it.
 Luckily you can avoid the guilt of making your relatives pay an ‘arm and a leg’ to talk to you with unlimited calls to 10 countries on all of amaysim’s UNLIMITED mobile plans.

-You’ll also score 300 minutes of international calls to an additional 22 selected countries on the UNLIMITED 15GB and UNLIMITED 20GB plans, so breathe a sigh of relief knowing you’ll only have to deal with the bumbling awkwardness of figuring out how to give everyone you know some serious FOMO because you got to attend a koala sanctuary in the few overlapping hours where you’re all awake.
+You’ll also score 300 minutes of international calls to an additional 22 selected countries on our UNLIMITED 40GB plan, so breathe a sigh of relief knowing you’ll only have to deal with the bumbling awkwardness of figuring out how to give everyone you know some serious FOMO because you got to attend a koala sanctuary in the few overlapping hours where you’re all awake.

 Don’t waste your time in Oz on paying off phones (you’ll understand what I mean when you see the prices of long term plans) or getting stuck in a new contract when you could be up and running with an easy-to-use hassle free mobile plan in under three hours after landing.
 Get on your feet and get going - it’s the Aussie way!